FailAcademy/learning/wdp-vancouver/_slides/week-07/01b-post-types-taxonomies-fields.md

 * With your own code! (using the `add_meta_boxes` action)
 * Using a code library to expedite the process (like [CMB2](https://github.com/WebDevStudios/CMB2))
-* Using a plugin (like [Custom Field Suite](https://en-ca.wordpress.org/plugins/custom-field-suite/) or [Advanced Custom Fields](https://en-ca.wordpress.org/plugins/advanced-custom-fields/))
+* Using a plugin (like [Advanced Custom Fields](https://en-ca.wordpress.org/plugins/advanced-custom-fields/))

+_Note: We will be using Advanced Custom Fields_ 😀

 ---